Remove adhesive residue: NSF-certified & solvent-free [2026]

 | Health | ✓ No fumes, no odor | ✗ Fumes, skin irritation |

-| Material compatibility | ✓ Protects plastic & paint | ✗ Can attack materials |
+| Material Compatibility | ✓ Protects plastic & paint | ✗ Can attack materials |

 | Residues | ✓ Residue-free | ✗ Oily films |

-| interior | ✓ Ready to use immediately | ✗ Ventilation required |
+| Indoor Use | ✓ Immediately usable | ✗ Ventilation required |

-| Environment | ✓ Biodegradable | Environmentally harmful |
+| Environment | ✓ Biodegradable | ✗ Environmentally harmful |

-| Food sector | ✓ NSF certified | ✗ Not permitted |
+| Food Sector | ✓ NSF-certified | ✗ Not approved |

-Special cases
+Special Cases

-Superglue on glass
+Superglue on Glass

 Superglue is particularly stubborn:

-- Apply remover generously.
+- Apply remover generously

-- Longer exposure time (5-10 minutes)
+- Longer dwell time (5-10 minutes)

-- Carefully scrape off with a plastic scraper.
+- Carefully scrape off with a plastic scraper

-- Repeat as needed
+- Repeat if necessary

-Often, sticky residues remain:
+Often sticky residues remain:

 - Apply remover to residues

-- Let absorb
+- Let it soak in

-- Rub with a cloth
+- Rub off with a cloth

-- Follow-up treatment with clean water
+- Post-treatment with clear water

-Labels on plastic
+Labels on Plastic

-Take care with sensitive surfaces:
+Caution with sensitive surfaces:

-- Test in an inconspicuous area first.
+- Test first in an inconspicuous area

-- Solvent-free remover is gentle on plastic
+- Solvent-free remover protects plastic

 - No yellowing or cracks

-B2B applications
+B2B Applications

 Catering & Food Retail

-- Remove labels from jars and containers
+- Remove labels from glasses and containers

-- Price tags on displays
+- Price tags from displays

 - NSF certification required

-- Adhesive residue from medical devices
+- Adhesive residues from medical devices

 - Highest hygiene standards

-- Price tags on goods
+- Price tags from goods

 - Security labels